 8 Bipolar Signs in Children

 Since bipolar is rare in children, finding the right signs and symptoms can be difficult.
-However, there are a few things you should keep an eye out for if you believe your child is struggling with bipolar disorder:
+However, there are a few things you should keep an eye out for if you believe your child struggles with bipolar disorder:

 1.)
 Manic Episodes